What You Need to Know About Indiana's Product Liability Act

 Indiana's deadline for product liability claims is two years from the date of your injury.
 Your claim must be filed within 10 years of when you bought the product unless your injury occurred at least eight years after buying the product.
 In that situation, you would have two years from the date of your injury to file a claim, even if those two years would end more than 10 years after you bought the product.

-The defective product attorneys at Pfeifer, Morgan & Stesiak have a detailed understanding of the Indiana Product Liability Act.
+The defective product attorneys at Pfeifer, Morgan & Stesiak are experienced South Bend personal injury attorneys who have a detailed understanding of the Indiana Product Liability Act.
 We know how to apply it to your case to help establish liability for your injuries.

 We are committed to helping you recover all of the compensation you deserve for the damages you have suffered.